CCSD: Cross-Modal Compositional Self-Distillation for Robust Brain Tumor Segmentation with Missing Modalities: Method

 \subsection{Hierarchical Modality Self-Distillation}

-In traditional multi-modal distillation methods, knowledge is typically transferred directly from the full modality set to a single modality or a small subset of modalities.
-However, this direct mapping approach ignores the intermediate hierarchical relationships between different modality subsets, resulting in a knowledge transfer process that is too coarse and abrupt, potentially causing semantic conflicts.
+Traditional multi-modal distillation methods typically perform knowledge transfer directly from the full modality set to a single modality or a fixed subset of modalities.
+Such direct distillation overlooks the inherent hierarchical relationships among different modality subsets and often leads to an abrupt semantic gap between the teacher and student models, especially when the student observes only limited modalities.

+To address this issue, we propose \textbf{Hierarchical Modality Self-Distillation (HMSD)}, which introduces intermediate modality hierarchies to enable smooth and progressive knowledge transfer.
+In HMSD, the model that utilizes all available modalities consistently serves as the \textit{sole teacher}, while models with partial modality observations act exclusively as \textit{students}.
+Importantly, partial-modality models do not distill knowledge back to the teacher or among themselves, thereby preventing noise accumulation from incomplete modality inputs.

-To address this, we introduce the hierarchical modality self-distillation mechanism.
-This mechanism first randomly selects a hierarchy level $k$ ($1 \leq k \leq N-1$) from the $N$ modalities under the default condition of all modalities being available, and generates all combinations containing exactly $k$ modalities.
-For example, when $N=4$ and $k=3$, the hierarchical modality set is:
+Specifically, under the default training condition where all $N$ modalities are available, we randomly sample a hierarchy level $k$ ($1 \leq k \leq N-1$) and construct all modality combinations consisting of exactly $k$ modalities:

-During training, we utilize the full modality set (e.g., $(1,2,3,4)$) as a powerful teacher network to perform KD in parallel to each student network corresponding to a combination of $k$ modalities.
-By enabling modality combinations of different sizes to directly learn the representations of the full modalities, we aim to minimize the distance between all student models and the teacher model in the output space, thereby implicitly enhancing the consistency of feature representations across all modality subsets.
-The distillation loss is defined as:

-where $P_T$ denotes the output distribution of the teacher model, $P_{\mathcal{S}_i}$ denotes the output distribution of the student model corresponding to the modality combination $\mathcal{S}_i$, and $D_{\text{KL}}(\cdot)$ is the Kullback–Leibler divergence.

-By introducing "modality hierarchy" as an intermediate bridge, this mechanism effectively mitigates the semantic gap problem encountered when distilling directly from the full modalities to combinations with very few modalities, making knowledge transfer smoother and more efficient.